Chart Color Schemes

 Infrastructure

-Eyre Peninsula has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Eyre Peninsula has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that could impact the region.
-Notable ones include the Green Iron Magnetite Project, CH4 Global Asparagopsis Seaweed EcoPark (two entries), and Point Boston Peninsula Community Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 21 projects that could affect this region.
+Notable ones include the Green Iron Magnetite Project, CH4 Global Asparagopsis Seaweed EcoPark (announced in April 2021), and Point Boston Peninsula Community Development (proposed in late-2020).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.